-Through strategic acquisitions and strong organic growth, along with an entrepreneurial and adaptable business model, PLC has become the fastest growing company in North America associated with the disposition and memorialization of human remains.
-The Company sells its products and services both at the time of need (atneed) and on a pre-arranged basis (pre-need) in markets with dense populations, as well as traditional markets.
-Operating in three Canadian provinces and 16 U.S. states, PLC manages 135 cemeteries and 138 funeral homes

-(including 29 on-sites, where a funeral home is located on a cemetery).
+Through strategic acquisitions and strong organic growth, along with an entrepreneurial and adaptable business model, PLC is the fastest growing company in North America associated with the disposition and memorialization of human remains, and is Canada's only publicly-traded company in the deathcare industry.
+The Company sells its products and services both at the time of need (at-need) and on a pre-arranged basis (pre-need) in markets with dense populations, as well as traditional markets.
+Operating in three Canadian provinces and 18 U.S. states, PLC manages 109 stand-alone cemeteries, 132 stand-alone funeral homes and 35 on-sites (where a funeral home is located on a cemetery).
 The following map shows the number of PLC's funeral home, cemetery and crematory locations throughout North America:

 The Company derives revenues from the goods and services associated with the disposition and memorialization of remains, from its care and maintenance funds and from interest and other income.
-In 2020 and 2021, revenues from net sales, care and maintenance funds and interest and other income accounted for PLC's consolidated net revenues as follows:
+In 2021 and 2022, revenues from sales, income from care and maintenance funds and interest and other income accounted for PLC's consolidated revenues as follows: